benicio-daniel/Time_constrained_Travelling_Christmas_market_visitor/README.md

 Todos: (to make it work)
 - [ ] time limit edit convert do minutes in decimal / what is end time? (last market closing time)
 - [ ] start a colony at every market available & perform some generation (only using DNA) and return best markets & pheromone for prove of concept
-- [ ] sort repository, does this work then?

 Todos: (Ben for better process)
 - [ ] analysis needed? if not delete